zammad/zammad-org/src/sr/reference/console.md

 ### Rails Console Safe Mode

-Normally, starting rails console requires certain third-party services to be up and running.
+Normally, starting Rails console requires certain third-party services to be up and running.
 You may receive errors and console will refuse to start in case they are not available.

-However, it's possible to start rails console in safe mode by setting a special environment variable.
+However, it's possible to start Rails console in safe mode by setting a special environment variable.
 With `ZAMMAD_SAFE_MODE=1` set, these checks be ignored.